Parliament of New South Wales: Parliament House

 The Parliament building was originally built on the orders of Governor Lachlan Macquarie, to be Sydney's second major hospital.
-In 1810, he awarded the contract to Garnham Blaxcell, Alexander Riley and Dr. D'Arcy Wentworth.
+In 1810, he awarded the contract to Garnham Blaxcell, Alexander Riley and D'Arcy Wentworth.
 The contract gave the builders the right to import 45,000 gallons of rum, for which they paid a duty of 3 shillings a gallon.
 They were able to sell it for a huge profit and in turn the government refunded them the duty as a payment for their work, thereby gaining for their construction the title of the 'Rum Hospital'.
 Originally consisting of three buildings, the central main building was demolished in 1879 to make way for the new Sydney Hospital, which was completed in 1885.
 The first building, now known as the Sydney Mint, was given to the Royal Mint in 1851 to become the Australian branch of its operations; it remained a mint until 1927.

 The second building, originally built as the Chief Surgeon's quarters, was given to the government in 1829 for the purposes of a Parliament chamber.
 This chamber was added to following the growth of the legislature in 1843, and again in 1856.
 The last major renovation to the building was undertaken between 1974 and 1985, which saw a jumble of buildings that had become the parliamentary chambers demolished and replaced by a 12-story block linked by a fountain court to the original Parliament House.
 The building was also restored to its 1908 appearance.